scout-ch/tractor-reverse-proxy/README.md

 Webhooks are more efficient, but required edit access to the repository.
 Polling is easier to set up, but is less efficient and has a delay.
 You can always trigger a pull manually in the Portainer UI though.

+## Exposing services

+1. Set up DNS.
+It is important that the domain is ready before first deploying the service, as Let's Encrypt will try to verify the domain.
+    _TBD_ explain dns setup
+2. Add the following labels to the service in the `docker-compose.yml` file or in the Portainer UI:
+    ```yaml
+    labels:
+      - "traefik.enable=true"
+      - "traefik.http.routers.my-service.rule=Host(`my-service.yourdomain.com`)"
+      - "traefik.http.routers.my-service.entrypoints=https"
+      - "traefik.http.services.my-service.loadbalancer.server.port=80"
+    ```
+    Make sure to replace `my-service` with the name of your service and `my-service.yourdomain.com` with your domain, as well as specifying the correct port.
+3. _TBD_ Explain joingin the network